vantage6/vantage6-workshop/episodes/chapter4.md

 ---
-title: "Using UI"
+title: "Managing vantage6 server via the user interface"
 teaching: 2
 exercises: 3
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What are the administrative entities in Vantage6?
+- What are the administrative entities in vantage6?
-- What is the relation between the entities in Vantage6?
+- What is the relation between the entities in vantage6?
-- What is the permission system in Vantage6?
+- What is the permission system in vantage6?
-- What are the default roles in Vantage6?
+- What are the default roles in vantage6?
-- How to create a new organization using Vantage6 UI?
+- How to create a new organization using vantage6 user interface (UI)?
-- How to create a new user using Vantage6 UI?
+- How to create a new user using vantage6 UI?
-- How to create a new collaboration using Vantage6 UI?
+- How to create a new collaboration using vantage6 UI?

 :::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Understand the types of administrative entities in Vantage6
+- Understand the types of administrative entities in vantage6
-- Understand the relation between the administrative entities of Vatange6
+- Understand the relation between the administrative entities of vantage6
-- Understand the permission system of Vantage6
+- Understand the permission system of vantage6
-- Understand the default roles in Vantage6
+- Understand the default roles in vantage6
-- Be able to create a new organization using the Vantage6 UI
+- Be able to create a new organization using the vantage6 UI
-- Be able to create a new user using the Vantage6 UI
+- Be able to create a new user using the vantage6 UI
-- Be able to create a new collaboration using the Vantage6 UI
+- Be able to create a new collaboration using the vantage6 UI
 - Be able to reset an api key for a node

 ::::::::::::::::::::::::::::::::::::::::::::::::